triton-inference-server/pytorch_backend/README.md

 * `INTER_OP_THREAD_COUNT`:

 PyTorch allows using multiple CPU threads during TorchScript model inference.
-One or more inference threads execute a model’s forward pass on the given inputs.
+One or more inference threads execute a model's forward pass on the given inputs.
 Each inference thread invokes a JIT interpreter that executes the ops of a model inline, one by one.
 This parameter sets the size of this thread pool.
 The default value of this setting is the number of cpu cores.
 Please refer